ironhack-labs/lab-react-ironcontacts/README.md

 ## Introduction

-After Ironhack, you have decided to work in the movie industry and you've found a job where you need to manage the contacts of a famous producer.
+After Ironhack, you have decided to work in the movie industry, and you've found a job where you need to manage the contacts of a famous producer.

-We are going to create contact management app with React for this producer.
+We are going to create a contact management app with React for this producer.

 You can find the starter code in the starter code folder of this GitHub repo.